MODELING the BC&G in S (1:64) Scale

 The American log loader was scratchbuilt from styrene and brass.
 It includes some interior detail.
 The double-flanged wheels are from N gauge cars.
 The boom can be raised to display the crane in working position or lowered, as seen here, for transport.

-ERC&L Logging Caboose
+ERC&L Logging Cabooses

 BC&G #14